lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

-The second is a middle-of-the-road approach, using a global proposal distribution and a Metropolis-Hasting acceptance function to sample from a distribution over plans that is proportional to $e^(-\beta \times Compactness)$.
+The second is a middle-of-the-road approach, using a global proposal distribution and a Metropolis-Hasting acceptance function to sample from a distribution over plans that is proportional to $e^{(-\beta \times Compactness)}$.
 This will give us a distribution of plans that is biased towards compact ones, but also contains some noncompact plans.

 One can get different distributions of plans depending on the specific acceptance (score) function.
-For instance \cite{dd2019va} prioritises plans that have fewer locality splits and/or sustain a Black majority-minority district, and
-\cite{h2018} use a complicated score function that takes into account county splitting, population deviation, compactness and minority representation.
-Using this approach, I would define four different score functions corresponding to the different compactness measures, and compare the resulting distributions that result from each measure.
+For instance, \cite{dd2019va} prioritises plans that have fewer locality splits and/or sustain a Black majority-minority district. \cite{h2018} use a complicated score function that takes into account county splitting, population deviation, compactness and minority representation.
+If I were to use this approach, I would define four different score functions corresponding to the different compactness measures, and compare the resulting distributions that result from each measure.

 Finally, one can sample from a distribution that doesn't incorporate any compactness score at all and extract the plans that achieve a good score